ietf-wg-alto/draft-ietf-alto-unified-props-new/definition.md

 ## Entity

+The entity is a generalized concept of the endpoint defined in Section 2.1 of [](#RFC7285).
 An entity is an object with a (possibly empty) set of properties.
-It is a generalization of an endpoint defined in Section 2.1 of [](#RFC7285).
-Every entity is in one and only one domain, such as the IPv4 domain or the IPv6 domain, and has a unique address.
+Each entity MUST be in one and only one domain, such as the IPv4 domain or the IPv6 domain, and has a unique address.

 ## Entity Domain

-An entity domain is the set of all possible values of a given address type, where each valid address value uniquely identifies an entity.
+An entity domain is a set of entities.
 Examples of domains are the Internet address domains (see [](#inet-addr-domain) and the PID domain (see [](#pid-domain)).
 This document will define the domains precisely below.
 <!-- An additional example is the proposed domain of Abstract Network Elements
 associated with topology and routing, as suggested by [](#I-D.ietf-alto-path-vector). -->